peterpanstechland/deepracer-timer/README.md

 # deepracer-timer

-Original code based on this [code](https://github.com/nalbam/deepracer-timer) and also this [blog post](https://blog.nalbam.com/3318) both written by Jungyoul Yu.
+Original concept and [code](https://github.com/nalbam/deepracer-timer) by Jungyoul Yu see his [blog post](https://blog.nalbam.com/3318) for more details.

 I've removed a lot of the code I don't currently need and changed / tidied for my needs running [AWS DeepRacer](https://aws.amazon.com/deepracer/) events.

+Additionally if the timer isn't already running then it will start when the car drives over the pressure switch.

 ## usage